Integrable spin chains and the Clifford group: Discussion

 \section{Discussion}

 In this paper, we have explained how to generate new families of integrable Hamiltonians using translation invariant Clifford transformations.
 As an example, we classified certain families of transformed XXZ models.
 These families were derived from a classification of translation invariant Clifford transformations that are built from $U\in\mathcal{C}_2$, as well as a classification of translation invariant Clifford transformations that take single-site Pauli operators to local operators on at most five sites.
-Finally, we put these results in context by explaining how they relate to usual classifications of integrable Hamiltonians.
+Finally, we put these results in context by discussing how they relate to usual classifications of integrable Hamiltonians.

 This is, however, far from a complete picture.
 We do not know how to determine whether or not two given Hamiltonians are related by a Clifford transformation.
 Understanding how to do this is an avenue of future research.
-As mentioned, there do exist interesting (conjectural) tests for integrability of spin chains \cite{Grabowski}.
+As mentioned, there do exist interesting (conjectural) tests for integrability of spin chains \cite{Grabowski,Gombor21}.
 These conjectures are based on the existence of a conserved charge.
 The models we have considered that are related to the XXZ chain will naturally have a conserved charge corresponding to a certain operator in the XXZ chain.
 However, the second conjecture of \cite{Grabowski} relies on deriving this charge from a `boost operator', and since the models in Section \ref{sec:summary} are not nearest neighbour, the transformed boost operator will not be of the standard form given there.
-Furthermore, as discussed above, the recent papers \cite{Chapman2020,Ogura2020,Elman2020} analyse the question of when a spin chain can be solved by transforming to a free-fermion model.
+A generalisation to the case of medium-range models was given recently in \cite{Gombor21} and it would be interesting to understand whether our models satisfy the conjectures given in that paper.
+Furthermore, there are unresolved questions regarding the underlying integrable structures for the transformed models considered above.
+Finally, as discussed above, the recent papers \cite{Chapman2020,Ogura2020,Elman21} analyse the question of when a spin chain can be solved by transforming to a free-fermion model.
 It would certainly be of interest to find related results for integrable models beyond free fermions, such as those we have considered in this paper.

 In terms of applications, we have already pointed out the appearance of Clifford transformations in the literature on SPT phases, as well as given a discussion of $H_0$ as a transition between SPT phases.
 As another example, one can take the critical Ising model